wayspurrchen/byebyte/README.md

 ![](http://i.imgur.com/tUaivU0.jpg)

 Video files tend to get thoroughly destroyed, but with some potentially interesting effects, and audio files also get destroyed in weird ways.
+[Here's a link to a video example](http://i.imgur.com/S8zL4FG.gifv).

 # This is awesome